serverless/serverless/docs/providers/aws/guide/serverless.yml.md

 service: myService

 frameworkVersion: '2'
+configValidationMode: warn # Modes for config validation. `error` throws an exception, `warn` logs error to console, `off` disables validation at all.
+The default is warn.
 enableLocalInstallationFallback: false # If set to 'true', guarantees that it's a locally (for service, in its node_modules) installed framework which processes the command
 useDotenv: false # If set to 'true', environment variables will be automatically loaded from .env files
 unresolvedVariablesNotificationMode: warn # If set to 'error', references to variables that cannot be resolved will result in an error being thrown